A few weeks ago, I got a text from an American friend asking me one simple question: How can I move abroad?

 Final Thoughts / What If I Miss Home?

 You probably will miss home, at some point and in some way.
-I missed cheese and butter and wine in China.
-I missed local breweries and being able to find the ingredients to make chocolate chip cookies in Italy.
+In China, I missed cheese and butter and wine.
+In Italy, I missed local breweries and being able to find the ingredients to make chocolate chip cookies.
 (You might be noticing a theme here.)
 And in France, well, I missed Italy.

 If you do move abroad, no matter which option (or which country) you choose, remember two things: